darrow-olykos/rust-jeopardy/README.md

-Unrefined categories questions that may be worthy.
-Not in any particular order, and needs refinement.
+Unrefined questions (& their potential categories) that may be worthy in a Rust Jeopardy competition.
+Not in any particular order, needs refinement (categorization, sequencing, and "hints")

 Category Name: "Memory Constrained Systems" / "Type Layout" / "In Memory Representation"